cesarsotovalero/cesarsotovalero.github.io/_posts/2026/2026-01-15-projections-for-data-related-roles-in-the-ai-era.md

 Today, you deliver a model, then get asked about latency, drift, real-world performance, and whether the metric moved or misled.

-# SIDE QUOTE
+# From Models to Systems

 <aside class="quote">
     <em>Eventually, you realize the model artifact was never the deliverable.”</em>
 </aside>

-In real-world MLg, the model is a small part of the system.
+In real-world ML, the model is a small part of the system.
 Most production cost comes from the surrounding machinery.[^1] The first version ships fast, but the subsequent versions became a maintenance job.
 The scoreboard is not the model’s accuracy, but whether _business outcomes_ improved or not.